 Figure 9-1002bd --- SBP Parameters Control field format

-The SBP Request subfield is set to 1 to indicate that the SBP Parameters element is carried within a SBP Request frame, and it is set to 0 to indicate that the SBP Parameters element is carried within a SBP Response frame.
+The SBP Request subfield is set to 1 to indicate that the SBP Parameters element is carried within a SBP Request frame, and it is set to 0 to indicate that the SBP Parameters element is carried within a SBP Response frame or a SBP Termination frame.

+The SBP Procedure Expiry Exponent subfield contains an unsigned integer.
+It is encoded according to the conventions in 9.2.2 (Conventions).
+The SBP Procedure Expiry Exponent value is equal to 2(SBP Procedure Expiry Exponent + 8) ms. It is a time after which the SBP procedure is terminated, if there are no frame exchange sequences. (see 11.55.2.4 Termination).